shiva5462/shiva5462/README.md

 - 👋 Hi, I’m @shiva5462
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning full stack developer
+- 🌱 I’m currently working on embedded systems
 - 💞️ I’m looking to collaborate on top mnc
 - 📫 How to reach me 830927332